Director: C. Patrick Carroll, M.D.

 Medical and Psychiatric Evaluation

 Patients have complete physical and psychiatric evaluations on admission and are re-evaluated throughout their stay.
-Patients are seen daily by an attending psychiatrist in order to assess and begin appropriate treatment for psychiatric conditions.
+Patients are seen daily by an attending psychiatrist to medically manage withdrawal symptoms and to assess and begin appropriate treatment for psychiatric conditions.

 'Detox' is Never Enough

-Research has shown that individuals who only complete detoxification from drugs or alcohol will start using drugs again as just as often as those who leave a program before their detoxification is complete.
+Research has shown that individuals who only complete detoxification from drugs or alcohol will start using drugs again about as often as those who leave a program before their detoxification is complete.
 All patients are expected to participate to the best of their ability in finding an appropriate program to enter after their ITU admission.
-The ITU staff provides patients with information and advice on in-patient, outpatient and residential substance abuse rehabilitation facilities.
-A clinical case manager and nurses will assist patients to make contact with appropriate facilities.
+The ITU staff provides patients with information and advice on inpatient, outpatient and residential substance abuse treatment facilities.
+Our social worker and nurses will assist patients to make contact with appropriate facilities.

 Admission to the ITU